Prevailing Wage Rates & Methodology

 Prevailing Wage Methodology may be viewed at this link:

-The State of Illinois requires under Public Works contracts that the general prevailing rate of wages in this locality be paid for each craft or type of worker hereunder.
-This requirement is in accordance with The Prevailing Wage Act (820 ILCS 130) as amended.
+The State of Illinois requires under Public Works contracts that the general prevailing rate of wages in this locality be paid according to each craft or type of worker hereunder, in accordance with The Prevailing Wage Act (820 ILCS 130) as amended.
 This shall include payment of the general prevailing rate for legal holiday and overtime work.
 It shall be mandatory upon the subcontractor under the Contractor.
-A copy of the prevailing wage rates is posted on the McHenry County website at www.co.mchenry.il.us under BIDS and RFP’s.
-If wage rates change during the course of the project, the new rates will be available in the County of McHenry Purchasing Office.
-Contractors may access the Illinois Department of Labor website for updates.

 Certified Payroll Requirements (Public Act 94-0515)

 Effective August 10, 2005 contractors and subcontractors on public works projects must submit certified payroll records on a monthly basis to the public body in charge of the construction project, along with a statement affirming that such records are true and accurate, that the wages paid to each worker are not less than the required prevailing rate and that the contractor is aware that filing records he or she knows to be false is a Class B misdemeanor.

 The certified payroll records must include for every worker employed on the public works project the name, address, telephone number, social security number, job classification, hourly wages paid in each pay period, number of hours worked each day, and starting and ending time of work each day.
 These certified payroll records are considered public records and public bodies must make these records available to the public under the Freedom of Information Act, with the exception of the employee's address, telephone number and social security number.
 Any contractor who fails to submit a certified payroll or knowingly files a false certified payroll is guilty of a Class B misdemeanor.